-The number of shares of existing stockholders in the table above is based on (i) 18,936,698 shares of our Class B common stock outstanding as of June 30, 2021, after giving effect to the reclassification of all outstanding shares of our common stock into an equivalent number of our Class B common stock and the filing and effectiveness of our Amended and Restated Certificate of Incorporation in Delaware and (ii) the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 3,359,195 shares of our Class B common stock, the conversion of which will occur immediately prior to the completion of this offering.
-The number of shares of SAFE investors in the table above are based on the issuance and automatic conversion of convertible notes (which we also refer to as a Simple Agreement for Future Equity agreement

-(SAFE)) into 727,371 shares of Class A common stock (based on an assumed initial public offering price of \$16.00 per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus).
+The number of shares of existing stockholders in the table above is based on (i) 18,936,698 shares of our Class B common stock outstanding as of June 30, 2021, after giving effect to the reclassification of all outstanding shares of our common stock into an equivalent number of our Class B common stock and the filing and effectiveness of our Amended and Restated Certificate of Incorporation in Delaware and (ii) the automatic conversion of all outstanding shares of our Class B common stock, the conversion of which will occur immediately prior to the completion of this offering.
+The number of shares of SAFE investors in the table above are based on the issuance and automatic conversion of convertible notes (which we also refer to as a Simple Agreement for Future Equity agreement (SAFE)) into 727,371 shares of Class A common stock (based on the initial public offering price of \$16.00 per share).
 The table above excludes:

-- 13,230,932 shares of our Class B common stock issuable upon the exercise of options outstanding as of June 30, 2021 under our 2011 Plan, with a weighted-average exercise price of approximately \$3.02 per share; - 7,396,489 shares of our common stock reserved for issuance under our equity compensation plans, consisting of: - 654,840 shares of our Class B common stock issuable upon the exercise of options granted under our 2011 Plan after June 30, 2021 with an exercise price of \$10.06 per share; - 522,349 shares of our Class B common stock reserved for issuance under our 2011 Plan as of June 30, 2021, which will become available for issuance under our 2021 Plan on the date of this prospectus; - 5,262,500 shares of our Class A common stock reserved for future issuance under our 2021 Plan, which will become effective upon the effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan; and - 956,800 shares of our Class A common stock reserved for issuance under our 2021 ESPP, which will become effective upon the effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan.
+- 13,230,932 shares of our Class B common stock issuable upon the exercise of options outstanding as of June 30, 2021 under our 2011 Plan, with a weighted-average exercise price of approximately \$3.02 per share; - 7,396,489 shares of our common stock reserved for issuance under our equity compensation plans, consisting of: - 654,840 shares of our Class B common stock issuable upon the exercise of options granted under our 2011 Plan after June 30, 2021 with an exercise price of \$10.06 per share; - 522,349 shares of our Class B common stock reserved for issuance under our 2011 Plan as of June 30, 2021, which became available for issuance under our 2021 Plan on the date of this prospectus; - 5,262,500 shares of our Class A common stock reserved for future issuance under our 2021 Plan, which became effective upon the effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan; and

+• 956,800 shares of our Class A common stock reserved for issuance under our 2021 ESPP, which became effective upon the effectiveness of the registration statement of which this prospectus forms a part, as well as any automatic increases in the number of shares of common stock reserved for future issuance under this plan.